Training robust and generalizable quantum models: Quantum models and their Lipschitz bounds

+The formal derivation can be found in Appendix~\ref{app:lipschitz_bounds}.
 For a given set of parameters $w_j$,~\eqref{eq:thm_lipschitz} allows to compute the Lipschitz bound of the corresponding quantum model.
 Note that $L_{\Theta}$ depends only on $w_j$ but it is independent of $\theta_j$.
 This fact plays an important role for potential benefits of trainable encodings since the parameters $w_j$ are not optimized during training for fixed-encoding circuits.
+We note that all results in this paper hold for arbitrary $p$-norms as long as the same $p$ is used for both vector and induced matrix norms.